adia-dev/gitignore/README.md

 ## Author

 This script was written by adia-dev.
 Please check my [GitHub profile](https://github.com/adia-dev) for more projects, you can also contact me on discord where I am quite active: adia#3344

+## Contributing

+Thank you for your interest in contributing to our project!
+We welcome all contributions, including bug fixes and new features.
+Please check the [CONTRIBUTING](https://github.com/adia-dev/gitignore/blob/main/CONTRIBUTING) file for more information.

+## Code of Conduct

+Please note that our project has a [Code of Conduct](https://github.com/adia-dev/gitignore/blob/main/CODE_OF_CONDUCT).
+We expect all contributors to adhere to its guidelines.

+## Acknowledgements

+- [gitingore.io](https://github.com/toptal/gitignore.io) - For the gitignore.io API

+## Disclaimer

+This script is not affiliated with gitingore.io in any way.
+All rights belong to the owner of the API.

+## Support

+If you like this project, please consider supporting it by giving it a star on GitHub.
+It really helps!

+## Contact

+As stated above, you can contact me on discord where I am quite active: adia#3344